After making a few yummy bites with lovely little apples from Hutchins Farm,I decided to make an apple onion relish to use up the rest.

 I gave the apples and onion a rough chop, as I aimed to have a chunky consistency remaining.
 Definitely make sure to use a big pot if you don’t decide to cut the recipe down.

-I have a lot of thyme on me because I bought a plant from The Herb Pharmacy, a vendor at the Lexington Farmers Market, so I used a lot of that, and then added some honey, apple cider vinegar, and salt and pepper.
-I realized after that honey wasn’t needed (the apples were really sweet).
+I have a lot of thyme on me because I bought a plant from The Herb Pharmacy, a vendor at the Lexington Farmers Market, so I used a lot of that, and then added some maple syrup, apple cider vinegar, salt and pepper.
+I realized after that maple syrup wasn’t needed (the apples were really sweet).
 Although, if you use granny smith apples, some sweetness might be welcomed.

 Apple Onion Relish